Our Top Tips for New Skate Skiers

 The first stage of learning to skate ski is just getting comfortable on the gear.
 You’ll have trouble simply staying upright as the skis glide across the snow.
 Taking a lesson at this point is a waste of money.

 Find a flat area and just move around by yourself, gradually growing more stable and comfortable.
-Once you’ve developed a degree of comfort, take a lesson.
+Once you’ve developed a degree of comfort on the skis, take a lesson.
 If you’re in the Calgary area, you can contact us for lessons.
 You can also join XC Ski Nation, our membership site, and get ongoing support from us as well as access to our best video resources.
 It’s terrific value, if I do say so myself ;)

 That’s our best advice.
 What about you?
 Have any tips to share or anything that particularly helped you?